broadinstitute/wot/docs/cli_documentation.md

 ##### Local PCA #####

-Dimensionality reduction is used when computing distances between cells.
-The algorithm used for this purpose is Principal Component Analysis.
-While using more dimensions for this purpose will make it more precise, it will also slow the algorithm down. **wot** chooses by default to use 30 dimensions.
+The default transport cost uses Principal Component Analysis to reduce the dimension of the data before computing distances between cells.
+By default, **wot** uses 30 dimensions.

 Dimensionality reduction can be disabled with `--local_pca -1`

 ### Trajectories ###

-Ancestors and descendants in **wot** are computed through the use of trajectories.
+Ancestors and descendants in **wot** are computed through the `trajectory` tool.

 You can select a **cell set** by specifying a [cell set file](#cellset_file).
 You can either manually edit this type of file, or generate it from a gene set file